Victor J. Kisch

 The firm's Labor and Employment Group includes approximately 40 attorneys in seven states (Oregon, Washington, Idaho, Utah, Alaska, California and Minnesota).
-Victor is a resident of the firm's Portland office, which is rated in tier #1 by U.S. News & World Report/Best Lawyers in America® and in tier #1 by Chambers USA.
+Victor is a resident of the firm's Portland office, which is ranked in tier #1 by U.S. News & World Report/Best Lawyers in America® and by Chambers USA ("universally respected").
 The Labor and Employment Group was also ranked among the top groups on a national level by U.S. News & World Report.

 Victor blogs at www.stoelrivesworldofemployment.com and is a frequent speaker in Oregon and nationally.
 For five years, he wrote a monthly column in the Portland Business Journal on a wide range of Human Resources issues.
 He has been quoted by the Associated Press, The Oregonian, The Seattle Times, Oregon Public Broadcasting, the Portland Business Journal and Oregon Business Magazine, and has appeared as a TV commentator on KGW Live@7, KATU, KPTV and KOIN-TV.

 Victor started the Labor and Employment group at Tonkon Torp LLP in Portland, Oregon and was a partner and chair (1993-2005).
 Before that, he was a partner and associate at Littler Mendelson, P.C. in San Francisco, California (1985-1993).

 - Nydigger v.
 Portland General Electric (PGE) – Defense verdict in two-week jury trial in which plaintiff claimed retaliation (whistleblower).